iAmKankan/Python-for-Everybody-PY4E-/C2, Variables, expressions, and statements/README.md

 >>> interest = principle * rate
 NameError: name 'principle' is not defined
 ```
-Variable names are case sensitive, so LaTeX is not the same as latex.
+Variable names are case sensitive, so **`LaTeX`** is not the same as **`latex`**.

 At this point, the most likely cause of a semantic error is the order of operations.
 For example, to evaluate 1/2π, you might be tempted to write

 ```Python
 >>> 1.0 / 2.0 * pi
 ```
-But the division happens first, so you would get π/2, which is not the same thing!
+But the division happens first, so you would get **π/2**, which is not the same thing!
 There is no way for Python to know what you meant to write, so in this case you don’t get an error message; you just get the wrong answer.